jason0x43/hacs-hubitat/README.md

 ## Setup

 First, create a Maker API instance in the Hubitat UI.
-Add whatever devices you'd like to make available to Home Assistant.
+Add whatever devices you’d like to make available to Home Assistant.

 To configure the hubitat integration, go to Configuration -> Integrations in the Home Assistant UI and click the “+” button to add a new integration.
 Pick “Hubitat”, then provide:

 - The address of the hub (e.g., `http://10.0.1.99` or just `10.0.1.99` if you’re not using https)
 - The app ID of the Maker API instance (the 3 or 4 digit number after `/apps/api/` in any of the Maker API URLs)
 - The API access token
-- Optionally a port for the event listener server to listen on (this will be chosen automatically by default)
+- A port for the event server to listen on (more about this below); this will be chosen automatically by default

-## Network setup

-Hubitat must be able to see your Home Assistant server on your local network to be able to push device events to it.
-The integration will start its own web server on a random port on whatever device Home Assistant is running on to listen for these events.
+### Event server

+Hubitat’s official way to push events to receivers is via HTTP POST requests.
+Every time a device event occurs, the Maker API will make an HTTP POST request to the address set in its “URL to send device events to by POST” setting.

+To receive these events, the integration starts up a Python-based web server and updates the POST URL setting in the Maker API instance.
+Note that for this to work, Hubitat must be able to see your Home Assistant server on your local network.

-## Device types
+### Device types

 The integration assigns Home Assistant device classes based on the capabilities reported by Hubitat.
-Sometimes the device type is ambiguous; a switchable outlet and a light switch both look like simple switches.
-In these cases, the integration guesses the device class based on the device's label (e.g., a switch named "Office Lamp" would be setup as a light in Home Assistant).
+Sometimes the device type is ambiguous; a switchable outlet and a light switch may both only implement Hubitat’s [Switch](https://docs.hubitat.com/index.php?title=Driver_Capability_List#Switch) capability, and will therefore look like the same type of device to the integration.
+In some of these cases, the integration guesses the device class based on the device’s label (e.g., a switch named “Office Lamp” would be setup as a light in Home Assistant).
 This heuristic behavior is currently only used for lights and switches.

 ## Developing

-To get setup for development, run `init.sh`.
-This will setup the tools needed to validate typings and code style.
-Validators will be automatically run for every commit, and they can be run manually with pipenv (e.g., `pipenv run black hubitatmaker`).
+To get setup for development, clone this repo and run `init.sh`.
+This script will setup the tools needed to validate typings and code style.
+Whenever you make a commit to the repo, validators will be automatically run.
+You can also run validators manually with pipenv:

+- `pipenv run black` - formatting
+- `pipenv run flake8` - linting
+- `pipenv run mypy` - type checking